Advertise with Us!

 Using broadcast variables eradicates the need of shipping copies of a variable for each task.
 Hence, data can be processed quickly.
 Compared to an RDD lookup(), broadcast variables assist in storing a lookup table inside the memory that enhances retrieval efficiency.

-Q: Please provide an explanation on DStream in Spark.
+Question: Please provide an explanation on DStream in Spark.

-A: DStream is a contraction for Discretized Stream.
+Answer: DStream is a contraction for Discretized Stream.
 It is the basic abstraction offered by Spark Streaming and is a continuous stream of data.
 DStream is received from either a processed data stream generated by transforming the input stream or directly from a data source.